vixen1975/silverstripe-googlemaps/README.md

 When adding a Map Page you need to set the starting Latitude, Longitude and Zoom of the map. (see https://support.google.com/maps/answer/18539?co=GENIE.Platform%3DDesktop&hl=en for how to get the lat/long of a location).
 You can also upload a marker image for the places on your map.

 Markers are added as DataObjects and can contain a title, content, image for the Infobox on the map.
+When markers are saved an xml file is created in the assets/xml-files/ folder.
+The map script then reads this xml file.

 #Requirements
 Silverstripe 3.3